Bexhill-on-Sea: History

-In 1804 soldiers of the King's German Legion were stationed in barracks at Bexhill.
+In 1804, soldiers of the King's German Legion were stationed in barracks at Bexhill.
 These troops were Hanoverians who had escaped when their country was overrun by Napoleon's French Army.
 As King George III was also the Elector of Hanover, he welcomed them and they fought as part of the British Army.
-At about this time, defensive Martello Towers were built along the south east coast, some near Bexhill, in order to repel any French invasion.
+At about this time, defensive Martello towers were built along the south east coast, some near Bexhill, in order to repel any French invasion.
 In 1814 the soldiers of the King's German Legion left Bexhill, eventually playing an important part in the Battle of Waterloo the following year.
 The German troops had been here to protect Bexhill from the French.
 However, many of the local people were actively trading with the enemy by way of smuggling.
 The best known of the local smugglers were in the Little Common Gang and the most famous incident was the infamous Battle of Sidley Green in 1828.

-In 1813 Elizabeth Sackville had married the 5th Earl De La Warr, and when the male line of the Dukes of Dorset died out in 1865 she and her husband inherited Bexhill.
+In 1813, Elizabeth Sackville married the 5th Earl De La Warr, and when the male line of the Dukes of Dorset died out in 1865 she and her husband inherited Bexhill.

 It was the 7th Earl De La Warr who decided to transform the small rural village of Bexhill into an exclusive seaside resort.
 He contracted the builder, John Webb, to construct the first sea wall and to lay out De La Warr Parade.
 Webb, in part payment for his work, was given all the land extending from Sea Road to the Polegrove, south of the railway line.

 Opened in 1890, the luxurious Sackville Hotel was built for the 7th Earl De La Warr and originally included a house for the use of his family.
 In 1891 Viscount Cantelupe, his eldest surviving son, married Muriel Brassey, the daughter of Sir Thomas and the late Annie, Lady Brassey of Normanhurst Court near Bexhill.
 The Manor House was fully refurbished so that Lord and Lady Cantelupe could live in style as Lord and Lady of the Manor.
 Finally, the 7th Earl De La Warr transferred control of his Bexhill estate to Viscount Cantelupe when the 7th Earl De La Warr died in 1896.

 Viscount Cantelupe became the 8th Earl De La Warr.
 At this time he organised the building on the sea front of the Kursaal, a pavilion for refined entertainment and relaxation.
 He also had a bicycle track made, with a cycle chalet, at the eastern end of De La Warr Parade.
 These amenities were provided to promote the new resort.
 Meanwhile, many independent schools were being attracted to the expanding town due to its health-giving reputation.